Lohit9/MasterYourAlgorithms/README.md

 17. **Level Order Traversal**: Implement the level order traversal of a binary tree and state the time complexity

 18. **Reverse in groups**: Implement a program to reverse a linked list in groups of size k and state time complexity

+19. **Is Binary Search tree** : Implement a program to check whether a give tree is a binary search tree or not

+20. **Tree Traversals** : Implement programs to demostrate- post-order, pre-order, inorder traversals.
+Implement both the recursive and iterative versions

+21. **Same tree** : Implement a program to check whether 2 binary trees are the same.
+They need to have the same values and structure.

+22. **Maximum element in tree**: Implement a program to find out the maximum element in a binary tree

 ---------------------------------------------------------------------------------------------------------------------